 I suited back up, grabbed the bee brush, opened the hive again, and quickly but gently brushed all the bees on the nuc box into the hive.
 I then closed everything back up and moved the nuc box into the front yard.

 This did seem to help.
 From here on out every time I checked on the hive there were less and less bees flying outside of it.
 The cloud of bees was slowly dwindling as time went on.
 At sundown I did one last check and found that the last few bees were making their way inside, and many of them had pollen on their legs!

 I was feeling extreme relief and hope that this time around we did it right.

-All told, this time around was WAY less stressful than the last time.
+All told, this time around was WAY less stressful than the last time we got bees.
 Partly because I had already handled bees several times and wasn’t nearly as terrified as I was the first time around.
 Also we now have two bee jackets and my husband can help with the bee activities.
 It was great to work together as a team and both take part in this new homestead development.

 Like most adventures on our homestead, we have learned to expect the unexpected and try to go with the flow.
 You can do your best to prepare for everything by reading and researching, but then the only way to learn is by doing it.